cflucas97/comp285-fall22/policies.md

 ## Participation / In-Class Exercises

-Each class will include in-class exercises and/or questions that will require individual or group participation and cover material from that class.
-Attendance and participation in in-class exercises will be tracked via in-class exercise submission.
-Submissions will be accepted for 24 hours after the lecture has ended. **You will need to complete at least 80% of the in-class exercises on time.
+Classes will include in-person exercises and/or questions that will require individual or group participation and cover material from that class.
+Attendance and participation in in-class exercises will be tracked via in-class submissions. **You will need to complete at least 80% of the in-class exercises.
 The lowest 5 in-class exercises will be dropped from your grade.**

 ## Quiz Policy